A Classic Pistol Honoring the King of the Big Screen Gangsters

 Since the “Edward G. Robinson Tribute Pistol” is a working Colt® .45 pistol, we will arrange delivery through a licensed firearms dealer of your choice.
-(Not available in California or Massachusetts)
+(Not available in California, Maryland or Massachusetts)

 Please charge my credit card a deposit of $195 per pistol.
 I will pay the balance at the rate of $100 per month, with no interest or carrying charge.